 Although training in MiCBT can be undertaken without applying for certification, we recommend certification to clinicians wishing to improve their skills and clinical outcomes, and demark themselves from the increasingly large number of professionals with limited formal training who offer mindfulness-based programs.
 Your international certification through the MiCBT Institute provides patients, referrers, employers and stake holders with reasurance and evidence of your demonstrated competency.

 MiCBT Certification will further your skilful application of MiCBT.
 It will provide the confidence you need to apply MiCBT in multiple contexts and with a wide range of complex clinical conditions, including in the presence of high comorbidity.
 You will benefit from individual mentoring sessions and strengths assessment.
 Supervisors/Mentors are Institute-accredited MiCBT trainers who are also highly qualified practising mental health clinicians.
 The certification process is flexible and self-paced.

-Eligible to apply after completion of introductory MiCBT Training (Level 1).
+Eligible to apply after Core MiCBT Training completed.

-Eligible to apply after a minimum of 1 year of clinical practice at Level 2 completed.
+Eligible to apply after a minimum of 1 year of clinical practice at MiCBT Certification level.